Illinois Eviction Process: Step-by-Step Guide (2026)

 Personal Service (The Best Method)

 Hand the notice directly to the tenant.
-This is the preferred method because there’s no question they received it.
+This is the preferred method because there's no question they received it.
 The tenant does not need to sign anything.
-We get asked this constantly — your affidavit is sufficient even if the tenant claims they never got it.
+Your affidavit is sufficient even if the tenant later claims they never got it.

 Substitute Service